Synthetixio/synthetix/docs/index.md

 ## Developer Resources

 * **Code:** Open source repositories are available @synthetixio; the main synthetix repo is @synthetixio/synthetix.
-* **Contract API:** Descriptions of all Synthetix smart contracts and their APIs can be found in [this documentation](contracts).
-A listing of deployed smart contracts is available [here](contracts/#deployed-contracts).
+* **Contract API:** Descriptions of all Synthetix smart contracts, their APIs, and a listing of deployed instances can be found in [here](contracts).
 * **SynthetixJS:** Synthetix offers a Javascript library which provides a simple interface to communicate with Synthetix contracts.
 Under the hood this library uses [ethers.js](https://github.com/ethers-io/ethers.js).
 The source is available @synthetixio/synthetix-js or just `npm i synthetix-js`.
-* **GraphQL API:** The system can also be queried through a GraphQL endpoint via [thegraph](https://thegraph.com/explorer/subgraph/synthetixio-team/synthetix); source code @synthetixio/synthetix-subgraph.
+* **GraphQL API:** The system can also be queried through a GraphQL endpoint via [The Graph](https://thegraph.com/explorer/subgraph/synthetixio-team/synthetix); source code available at @synthetixio/synthetix-subgraph.

 ## Integrations and Dapps

 * **Synthetix Dashboard:** Provides an overview of the status of the Synthetix system including price, token supply, exchange volume, fee pool size, open interest, and current collateralisation levels.
 The dashboard also provides listings of exchanges where [SNX](https://dashboard.synthetix.io/buy-snx) and [sUSD](https://dashboard.synthetix.io/buy-susd) are traded.
 The dashboard is available at [https://dashboard.synthetix.io](https://dashboard.synthetix.io).
 * **Synthetix.exchange:** The [Synthetix Exchange](https://synthetix.exchange) allows users to trade synths, and to buy sUSD with ether.
 The synthetix exchange has also played host to [trading competitions](https://blog.synthetix.io/synthetix-exchange-trading-competition-v3/) offering SNX prizes to the most successful participants.
+The source code for the Synthetix Exchange can be found at @synthetixio/synthetix-exchange.
 * **Mintr:** [Mintr](https://mintr.synthetix.io/) is a dApp for SNX holders to participate in the Synthetix Network.
 Using Mintr, users can mint and burn Synths, monitor their collateralisation levels, buy and sell sUSD through the [Depot](contracts/Depot.md), claim their staking rewards, and vest any SNX they have accrued from the token sale or by staking.
-* **UniSwap:** Synthetix uses [UniSwap](https://uniswap.exchange/swap/0x42456D7084eacF4083f1140d3229471bbA2949A8) to provide liquidity to the Synthetix ecosystem, and acts as an on-ramp/off-ramp for the Synth market.
-Users who provide ETH/sETH are provided with [staking rewards] as [part of the Synthetix protocol](https://sips.synthetix.io/sips/sip-8).
-This is discussed further in [this blog post](https://blog.synthetix.io/uniswap-seth-pool-incentives/).
+* **UniSwap:** Synthetix integrates with [UniSwap](https://uniswap.io/) to provide liquidity to the Synthetix ecosystem, and acts as an on-ramp/off-ramp for the Synth market.
+Users who provide liquidity to the [ETH/sETH pool](https://uniswap.exchange/swap/0x42456D7084eacF4083f1140d3229471bbA2949A8) are provided with staking rewards as [part of the Synthetix protocol](https://sips.synthetix.io/sips/sip-8).
+This is discussed further [here](https://blog.synthetix.io/uniswap-seth-pool-incentives/) and [here](https://blog.synthetix.io/snx-arbitrage-pool/).

 !!! bug
     The Depot description text on Mintr still links to swappr.io, but should link to synthetix.exchange